PatrickKyei/exception/_posts/2022-05-26-mistakes-that-cost-me-my-sunshine.md

 ---
-title: What Do You Do When Rains Show Up In Your Sunshine?
+title: What Do You Do When Rain Show Up In Your Sunshine?
 date: 2022-05-27 22:35:00 +00
 categories: [Life, Lesson]
 tags: [life, lesson, mistakes]     # TAG names should always be lowercase